Lovingly, a family raises an intersex child - again

 “What I hope is what every parent hopes for their kid,” Schofield said.
 “We don’t want her to look at herself and think there’s something wrong just because she’s different.”

 Amie first married when she was young, and had her first child more than 20 years ago.
-Instead of having one X chromosome and one Y chromosome, as men have, or two X chromosomes, as is typically female, the child had two X’s and a Y — a condition known as Klinefelter syndrome.
+Instead of having one X chromosome and one Y chromosome, as men have, or two X chromosomes, as is typically female, the child had two X’s and a Y.

 Intersex people are not to be confused with transgender.
 Intersex is an umbrella term for a number of conditions where internal or external sex characteristics aren’t exactly like typical male or female bodies.
 They are a larger group than is commonly acknowledged; estimates range from about 3 in every 200 births to 1 in 2,000.